How to Receive Student Loan Forgiveness as a Healthcare Worker

 There are two categories of programs: one for researchers employed by NIH and one for researchers who are not.
 The degree eligibility for each program varies.
 Applicants must be U.S. citizens or permanent residents of the U.S. by the award start date.
 Applicants not employed by NIH must conduct research not prohibited by federal law or policies of the Department of Health and Human Services or NIH.

 Rewards are based on the applicant’s potential to build and sustain a career in research.
-An application must be completed online for this program.
+To apply for this program, fill out the online application.

 NHSC Loan Repayment Program